freefeynman123/adthena_task/README.md

 Max length of tokens needs to be decided

-3. Evaluation was performed with two metrics: accuracy and weighted f1score.
+3. Evaluation was performed with two metrics: accuracy and weighted F1score.
+First of the mentioned metrics is a standard method to obtain performance of our model, which in our case maybe good measure, since there is no single class that dominates the rest of the data.
+Due to the fact that some part of labels are less present in our data, weighed F1 score was used, however due to the fact that when one class in completely misclassified, the result is equal to 0, which was the case for quite a lot of training and validation epochs.
+It tells us that there are some harder classes that the problem has problem with and it is an issue to address later

 4. The model takes around 15 minutes to train 1 epoch on 1080Ti GPU, so 20 epoch training lasts about 5 hours.
 In inference time on test set with about 60K records it takes around 5 minutes to successfully run the model, however quite a lot of it